 - Team training

-- Training teams helps teams develop, test and run processes such as coordination.
+- Training teams help teams develop, test, and run processes such as coordination.
 It also enables team members to build trust, and share information and knowledge

-- Training teams develops a shared memory of the awareness and ability of the team to identify and process information.
+- Training teams develop a shared memory of the awareness and ability of the team to identify and process information.
 Teams develop an awareness of which team member has knowledge on which topic

 - Virtual team members need training on the new technologies that link the team and new ways to express themselves and communicate.